S3-working-group/s3-practical-guide/content/src/introduction/domain.md

 Any role or team's purpose is to contribute towards the overall purpose of the organization by taking care of a specific organizational need.
 Inadequately defined domains typically lead to stakeholders having different assumptions about areas of responsibility and autonomy.
 As a consequence, both collaboration and distribution of work suffers because of missed dependencies, double work, or work not done at all.

-[Clarifying domains](section:clarify-domains) makes the contract between the _delegator_ (who delegate responsibility for a domain) and the _delegatee(s)_ (to whom the domain is delegated to) explicit, which enables everyone to learn about what works and what doesn't, and to understand who is responsible for what.
+[Clarifying domains](section:clarify-domains) makes the contract between the _delegator_ (who delegate responsibility for a domain) and the _delegatee(s)_ (to whom the domain is delegated) explicit, which enables everyone to learn about what works and what doesn't, and to understand who is responsible for what.
 A clear domain description with a reasonable amount of detail is a necessary prerequisite for people to successfully evaluate and continuously improve their work.

 #### Regularly evaluate and evolve domains